 Well, this cuisine is made up of whole grains, vegetables, sea vegetables, beans, fish and soups.

 Whoever liked the brief description above, will love the Souen.
-With 2 locations – Soho and East Village – the restaurant was founded in 1971 and offers some of the city’s best natural organic and vegan foods.
+With on location in the East Village – the restaurant was founded in 1971 and offers some of the city’s best natural organic and vegan foods.

 Ah!
 Be sure to order the gluten free desserts!
 It will certainly be a different experience.